agisboye/app-store-server-api/README.md

 A Node.js client for the [App Store Server API](https://developer.apple.com/documentation/appstoreserverapi).

 ## Features
-- History, subscription status and order lookup endpoints
+- Transaction history, subscription status and order lookup endpoints
+- Notification test and history endpoints
 - Typed responses (i.e. you get auto-complete for the fields in the response)
 - Manages authentication tokens for you
 - Helpers to decode JWS items